 * “Don’t read my emails!”
 Now I’m intrigued about what sort of secrets Mickey keeps.

-* Here’s a fun detail to catch upon rewatch: the very first time Rose enters the TARDIS, “Doomsday” is playing in the background, the very same music that will underscore her exit from the show at the end of Series 2.
+* The first time Rose enters the TARDIS, “Doomsday” is playing in the background, the very same music that will underscore her exit from the show at the end of Series 2, bringing her tenure as a companion full circle.

 * “Listen, if I did forget some kid called ‘Mickey’, it’s because I’m busy trying to save the lives of every stupid ape blundering about on this planet!”
 That’s racist, Doc.